gvorbeck/wedding/src/markdown/our-story.md

 <div>
     <p class="bubble garrett-bubble">Hi I'm Garrett, and holy shit, you're in a punk band?</p>

 It was the day after Krishanti's 28th birthday and I was scrolling through OKCupid.
 Hungover from a night spent with friends at Baby Grand, Krishanti received my brilliant ice-breaker and decided to give me a chance.
-We chatted online about music for a bit before deciding to meet for a date on August 3rd, 2017 at a quiet bar named Burp Castle.
+We chatted online about music for a bit before deciding to meet for our first date on August 3rd, 2017 at a quiet bar named Burp Castle.
 </div>

 <div>